Skycoaster

 Skycoaster is the name of a free-fall and flight-simulating amusement park attraction produced and managed by Skycoaster Company, LLC..
-On the Skycoaster, riders in groups of 1 to 3 are harnessed in specialized Flight Suits (in a face-down, prone position), and are winched to the top of a launch tower; the riders then pull a ripcord to engage their “flight”, upon which they swing several times from a cable tether, back and forth, until finally brought to a rest.
+On the Skycoaster, riders in groups of 1 to 3 are harnessed in specialized hang gliding suits referred to as "Flight Suits" (in a face-down, prone position), and are winched to the top of a launch tower; the riders then pull a ripcord to engage their “flight”, upon which they swing several times from a cable tether, back and forth, until finally brought to a rest.
 The attraction is often compared to a combination of skydiving, bungee jumping, and hang gliding.

 There are currently over 80 Skycoasters in operation all around the world, ranging in heights from 100–300 ft.
 The ride can be found on every continent but Antarctica.
 Most locations operate as upcharge attractions with an additional fare charged to riders who have already paid general admission to the park.

 Many installations use a variation of the "Skycoaster" model name, whereas others use a custom name like Dare Devil Dive or Xtreme Skyflyer (both found at several Six Flags parks).

 History

 William Kitchen, founder of Sky Fun 1 Inc., and Ken Bird originally came up with the idea of the Skycoaster in 1992.
 They wanted to find a way to let others experience the thrill of jumping out of a plane or the thrills of bungee jumping, but with the safety factor of a merry-go-round.
 By January 1994, there were four portable models of the ride and 16 permanent fixtures in the United States.

 In 1998, Kitchen sold his patents for Skycoaster and most of the Sky Fun 1 Inc. company to ThrillTime Entertainment International Inc. for $12 million.
 Skycoaster, Inc. was then sold to the Ride Entertainment Group in 2005.

 Ride Entertainment introduced Sky Sled in 2017, a new method of riding a Skycoaster.
-The Sky Sled replaces the flying position with a sitting one.
+The Sky Sled replaces the prone flying position with a sitting one.
 It was first introduced in 2018 at Fun Spot America in Kissimmee, Florida.

 Ride Entertainment has partnered with KCL Engineering to offer lighting systems for the Skycoasters and Kool Replay to offer automated video systems.